-There are seventeen Ramblers' groups in Surrey Area, which covers part of South and South West London as well as the county.
+Surrey is a great place to go walking.
+The most wooded county in England offers some of South East England's most beautiful and accessible countryside.
+There are 17 Ramblers' groups in Surrey Area, which covers part of South and South West London as well as the county.
 Each group organises two or more walks every week.
 A group walk is a great way to get some exercise in a sociable atmosphere.
 You're welcome to attend up to three walks before joining the Ramblers.
-As a member, you can walk with any UK group, receive discounts at outdoor shops, and help Ramblers defend and grow Britain's unique rights of way network.
+Members can walk with any group, receive discounts at outdoor shops, and help Ramblers defend Britain's unique rights of way network.

 NEW IN THE MEMBERS AREA

-Membership figures for August 2014.
+Membership figures for June 2015

+HAVE YOU WALKED THIS WINKWORTH PATH?
 Some ten years ago the National Trust closed the access off the Busbridge – Thorncombe Street footpath into the Arboretum and along the lower lake (now the wetlands), that joined with the still open public right of way running north – south through the arboretum.
 If you have walked this route in the past, please provide a witness statement to help our claim to re-establish the route as a right of way.
 More info...